kaigoh/monate/README.md

 ```

 > Requires [Bun](https://bun.sh/) v1.1+ for UI builds.
+> Monate automatically loads environment variables from `.env` (if present) so
+> your local configuration can live there without exporting each variable.

 The GraphQL Playground lives at http://localhost:8080/ and the HTTP endpoint is
 `POST /query`.
 The Houdini/SvelteKit UI is served from `/`, and